imalikov/pine_script_docs/source/concepts/Libraries.rst

 If you want to share your library with all TradingViewers, publish it publicly.
 To use it privately, use a private publication.
 As with indicators or strategies, the active chart when you publish a library will appear in both its widget (the small placeholder denoting libraries in the TradingView scripts stream) and script page (the page users see when they click on the widget).

+Private libraries can be used in public Protected or Invite-only scripts.

 After adding our example library to the chart and setting up a clean chart showing our library plots the way we want them, we use the Pine Editor's "Publish Script" button.
 The "Publish Library" window comes up: